Do You Have to Pay Baggage Fees for Connecting Flights? What Happens to Your Checked Baggage

 Checking your luggage is one of those necessary evils you just have to go through when flying.
 Most people don’t want to check their bags because they’re afraid their suitcases will get lost, stolen or damaged…and thus never make to their final destination.

 The good news?
-If you’re connecting on a domestic flight, you DO NOT have to your bags as the carrier will forward them on to your next flight.
+If you’re connecting on a domestic flight, you DO NOT have to recheck your bags as the carrier will forward them on to your next flight.
+However, if your journey involves connections with a different airline, you may face additional fees.
+The next airline may have different baggage policies, and if the tickets are booked separately, you might need to recheck your luggage and pay extra fees.

 What Happens to Your Checked Baggage on International Connecting Flights?